People

 Matthew Wessler

-Matt Wessler is a principal of Gupta Wessler.
+Matt Wessler is a Principal of Gupta Wessler.
 He handles high-profile cases at all levels of both state and federal court and has argued multiple cases before the U.S. Supreme Court, including three ERISA cases.
 Outside of the Supreme Court, Matt’s practice involves a wide range of areas including class actions, health care, employee benefits, consumer protection, preemption, arbitration, and banking.
 He has been named a Super Lawyer in appellate litigation and has been profiled by the National Law Journal for his appellate work on behalf of plaintiffs.
-In addition to his appellate work, Matt frequently co-counsels with trial firms in complex, ground-up litigation.
+In addition to his appellate work, Matt also frequently co-counsels with trial firms in complex, ground-up litigation.

 Jonathan E. Taylor